24900521/genai-ner-bart-gradio/README.md

 To design and develop a prototype application for Named Entity Recognition (NER) by leveraging a fine-tuned BART model and deploying the application using the Gradio framework for user interaction and evaluation.

 ### PROBLEM STATEMENT:
+To develop a Named Entity Recognition (NER) web application using the dslim/bert-base-NER model from Hugging Face that identifies and highlights entities such as persons, organizations, locations, and dates in user-provided text through an interactive Gradio interface.
 ### DESIGN STEPS:

 #### STEP 1:
+Import Libraries: Import necessary modules — os, requests, json, gradio, and dotenv.
 #### STEP 2:
+Load API Key: Load the Hugging Face API key using environment variables.

 #### STEP 3:

+Set API Endpoint: Define the model endpoint (dslim/bert-base-NER).

 ### PROGRAM:
 ```